๐ŸŒ EuropeAmsterdamPass Review

 Is it worth it to buy I Amsterdam Card?

-The explorer pass is going to be sufficient for you to cover the 5 attraction mentioned into the list.
+The Tp is going to be sufficient for you to cover the 5 attractions mentioned in the list.

 • 100 Highlight Cruise